 It is expected that grading will be based on a percentage of the total points possible with the following minimums required for each grade: A = 90%, B = 80%, C = 70%, and D = 60%.
-I reserve the right to give extracredit problems for both homework and exams.

 Homework will be assigned approximately one week before it is due.
-NO LATE HOMEWORK WILL BE ACCEPTED unless arrangement has been made with instructor or GTA.
-If you cannot attend class, make sure your homework is e-mailed to the GTA or delivered to my office (TBD Engineering Building) before class on the day it is due.
+NO LATE HOMEWORK WILL BE ACCEPTED.
+If you cannot attend class, make sure your homework is e-mailed to the GTA or delivered to my office (265 Engineering Building) before class on the day it is due.
 Homework not turned in on time will be graded as zero, so please turn in what you have completed even if you have not fully completed an assignment.